LittleBigPlanet 3: User-created levels

 In LittleBigPlanet 3, players can play any levels created in LittleBigPlanet and LittleBigPlanet 2.
-The PlayStation 4 version of the game is rendered with an improved graphics engine and textures at 1080p resolution, while the PlayStation 3 version renders everything at 720p.

-Unlike previous games in the series which had three playable layers of depth, LittleBigPlanet 3 allows creators to use 16 layers.
+The PlayStation 4 version of the game is rendered with an improved graphics engine and textures at 1080p resolution, while the PlayStation 3 version renders everything at 720p.Unlike previous games in the series which had three playable layers of depth, LittleBigPlanet 3 allows creators to use 16 layers.

 Players are limited by the classic Thermometer rules by default, but players can choose to use the new "Dynamic Thermometer" streaming for levels.
 This makes the game unload objects as the player(s) get away from them and load objects that the player(s) get close to, and only loaded objects affect the Dynamic Thermometer.
-In addition, players can create adventures, a type of level that contains up to 15 levels that shares progress through throughout all the sub-levels.
+In addition, players can create Adventures, levels that contain up to 15 other levels that share progress through throughout all the sub-levels.
+However, on 1 January 2024, a server shutdown occurred, rendering the online community permanently unplayable.

 Plot

 LittleBigPlanet 3 begins in a white void, as the Narrator (Stephen Fry) teaches controls on how to use the player character Sackboy.
-Midway through the opening, Newton (Hugh Laurie) interrupts the Narrator, and uses one of his devices to create a wormhole.
+Midway through the opening, Newton, (Hugh Laurie) a bumbling yet well-meaning lightbulb person, interrupts the Narrator and uses one of his devices to create a wormhole.
 This wormhole sends Sackboy to another world called Bunkum, where he is greeted by Newton.
-Newton begins to tell a story on how Nana Pud is going to unleash three Titans that were sealed away long ago in a tea tin by Bunkum's heroes.
-The duo fly off in Newton's airship, landing on the doorstep of Nana Pud's home, Stitchem Manor.
+Newton begins to tell a story on how his mother; Nana Pud is going to unleash three Titans that were sealed away long ago in a tea tin by Bunkum's heroes.
+The duo flies off in Newton's airship, landing on the doorstep of Nana Pud's home, Stitchem Manor.
 Newton stays behind, to "boil some eggs" as Sackboy infiltrates Stitchem Manor.
 Sackboy reaches the roof, defeating all of Nana Pud's security measures.
-Newton appears, revealing that it was his plan to unleash the titans to make Bunkum more creative, and that Nana Pud was his mother, who warned him not to open the jar.
+Newton appears, revealing that it was his plan to unleash the Titans to make Bunkum more creative, and that Nana Pud was his mother, who warned him not to open the jar.
 Newton proceeds to open the lid, unwittingly getting possessed by the three Titans.
 As a result, Newton becomes corrupted by the Titans and flings Sackboy off the roof.